arjungup740/job-applier/notes.md

 ##### the lab -- see if can get the whole thing working off of GPT

-## to do now -- make it take a list of jobs, in order to do this it has to have multiple processes/not kill the windows
+## to do now --

-* ask gpt how to run the function, then spin up another window that repeats the process
+* get on github
+* fill in requirements.txt

 ## couple of avenues:

-* able to feed it a list of jobs
-* have it create multiple windows/fill multiple applications at once
-* have some general clean ups for usability
 * try to get something that can do ashby, greenhouse jobs
+* intelligentaly pull a list of lever jobs
+* figure out how to follow up on the applications you've sent
+* reach outs

 ## reference